Quail can be kept as pets?

 by Wendy Bruening, PhD

 Quail are medium-sized ground birds, meaning that while they can fly they generally prefer to walk and run instead.
-When most people think of quail, they picture a bird with a cute plume of feathers sticking out of its head, but only a few species of quail have a plume like that.
+When most people think of quail, they picture a bird with a cute plume of feathers sticking out of its head.
+Only a few species of quail have a plume like that.
 The most widespread and common species of quail in North America is the bobwhite, which is a very handsome game bird that does not have a head plume.
 It is extensively hunted for its meat.

 Unlike chickens that require a lot of space, large coops, and special enclosures and equipment, coturnix quail do best when they are kept indoors in a fairly small cage.
-Thus even apartment dwellers can easily keep a few happy quail as pets and enjoy watching their antics, listening to their pleasant cricket-like chirping noises, and enjoy eating fresh quail eggs.
+Thus even apartment dwellers can easily keep a few happy quail as pets.
+They enjoy watching their antics, listening to their pleasant cricket-like chirping noises, and enjoy eating fresh quail eggs.
 They are quiet, odor-free, do not bite, rarely tend to trigger allergies, and require only minimal care.

 There are three basic types of coturnix: the regular birds, which come in a truly dazzling array of colors, a strain called Jumbo Browns, and another strain called Texas A&M. Jumbo Browns are extra large birds developed for the meat trade and they only come in a brown and white pattern.
 Texas A&Ms are all white with a cute little black spot on top of their head.
 They are the result of a failed attempt by breeders at Texas A&M to produce quail with white breast meat.
 They are excellent egg layers and tend to be bit more feisty and personable than the other strains of coturnix.